Dutasteride: Adverse effects

 Dutasteride has overall been found to be well tolerated in studies of both men and women, producing minimal side effects.
 Adverse effects include headache and gastrointestinal discomfort.
 Isolated reports of menstrual changes, acne, and dizziness also exist.
 A small risk of sexual side effects has been documented in men taking the drug during the first few months of therapy.

 The FDA added a black-box warning to dutasteride in 2011 describing an increased risk of high-grade prostate cancer in those who take the drug.
 No direct mechanistic link between 5α-reductase inhibitors and prostate cancer has been established.
 This is not due to a direct link between dutasteride or other 5α-reductase inhibitors and cancer per se, but rather that those who take 5α-reductase inhibitors may have a decrease in prostate-specific antigen (PSA) levels, and therefore increases in PSA (which are an indicator of possible cancer) may be masked in those who take the drug.
 This is thought to delay cancer diagnosis so that patients taking 5α-reductase inhibitors present with a higher-grade tumor at the time of diagnosis.
 The American Urological Association advises that increased risk for patients taking these drugs leads to higher prostate cancer-specific and all-cause mortality.
-The AUA also advises that this affect can be alleviated with more frequent screening and lower PSA cutoffs for diagnostic biopsies in men taking dutasteride or other 5α-reductase inhibitors.
+The AUA also advises that this effect can be alleviated with more frequent screening and lower PSA cutoffs for diagnostic biopsies in men taking dutasteride or other 5α-reductase inhibitors.
 Dutasteride is known to reduce the growth and prevalence of benign prostate tumors.
 A 2018 meta-analysis found no higher risk of breast cancer with 5α-reductase inhibitors.

 Sexual and mood side effects, such as erectile dysfunction, loss of libido, depression, and reduced semen volume occur in as many as 4.8% of patients taking 5α-reductase inhibitors including dutasteride.
 In affected men, semen volume is decreased an average of 30%, with a smaller subgroup of patients also experiencing a decrease of sperm motility of 6 to 12%.
 Sperm shape and function are unaffected and the impact on male fertility is unknown.
 These negative effects reverse by 3–4 months after discontinuation of the drug.